Zach10za/VideoPoker/README.md

 ### Running Tests

-To run test navigate to the project directory and run
+Testing is all done with [Jest](https://jestjs.io/docs/en/getting-started).
+To run test navigate to the project directory and run the command

 ```
 npm test